GetOuttaHereAU/docker-asterisk/README.md

 This will build a Docker image for Asterisk - a software implementation of private branch exchange (PBX).

+This image includes all of the standard inclusions (eg. sounds) and is 321 MB in total.

 * Debian 11.0 Bullseye
 * Asterisk 18.6.0
 * Optional Cisco Enterprise IP Phone support thanks to [usecallmanager.nz](https://usecallmanager.nz/)